cultureamp/kaizen-design-system/packages/design-tokens/README.md

 Design tokens for all platforms.

 ## About
 Design Tokens are the heart of every Design System.
 The tokens represented here are platform-agnostic (JSON), as this will help us contribute to & facilitate the maintenance of living style guides.
+This package defines all the option tokens in Kaizen.

-In its current state, this package supports Sass and generates three different outputs: color, typography, helpers.
+In its current state this package supports Sass variables, generated from a JSON tokens file.
+In the near future we will be supporting more tokens.

 **Please note** that the helpers in this package are specifically for accessing and using these design tokens.
 Component-specific helpers are best suited for kaizen-component-library.